Animation Framework

 For example:

-- Basic movement animations (e.g. walk, run, jump, crouch) are handled by the Hyper Locomotion System
+- Basic movement animations, such as walk, run, jump, and crouch, are handled by the Hyper Locomotion System.

-- Multiplayer replication of all non-movement animations and montages are facilitated by the Hyper Replication Subsystem
+- Multiplayer replication of all non-movement animations and montages is facilitated by the Hyper Replication Subsystem.

-Note that not all systems and features are included in all MST framework levels, but this shared architecture is what allows the Hyper framework to be so modular and flexible.
+Not all systems and features are included in every MST framework level.
+The shared architecture is still what allows the Hyper framework to stay modular across different product tiers.

 Movement Animations